databrary/policies/visit planning/data_worksheet.md

+Do you want to share this data with the databrary community?

-Do you this data to be accessable to the Databrary community?
+If you don't want to share your data, do you want your data to be visible to the Databrary community?

-Do you want this data to be viewable to the public?
+Do you want this data to be visible to the public?